 What are the requirements?

-Posts in the thread should be no less than 120 words for the purposes of influencing the canon.
+Posts in the thread should be no less than 80 words for the purposes of influencing the canon.
 To canonize your thread, the last post should be a summary of the events the thread contains which includes the below sections, and then send a private message to the appropriate board leader:

 - A full summary: A full summary (1-3 paragraphs) must include all important details.
 Transparency is required here as anything not included is not considered approved.
 It may not seem fair but this is the most efficient way to handle a forum of this size, activity and still offer the level of creative freedom we do.

 - Consequences and Opportunities: Itemized list of the aftermath of your thread as well as at least one event or quest in turn.
 This way everyone that contributes gives others a chance to contribute as well.